We analyzed HTTP protocol adoption in 2026: 27.8% of the web still runs HTTP/1.x (July 2026 Update)

 The sales pitch writes itself.
 A company running HTTP/1.1, TLS 1.2, and an outdated CMS in 2026 is probably also running outdated analytics, outdated payment processing, and outdated internal tools.
 They're not going to modernize everything at once, but they're a prime target for anyone selling digital transformation, modern SaaS replacements, or infrastructure monitoring.
 The protocol data tells you which doors to knock on.
 The full technology profile tells you what they'll actually buy.

-Our detection engine fingerprints over 40,000 technologies across 50M+ domains, including HTTP version, TLS version, server software, CMS, analytics, payment processors, hosting provider, CDN, and hundreds of other technographic data points.
+Our detection engine fingerprints over 40,000 technologies across 29.9 million active domains, including HTTP version, TLS version, server software, CMS, analytics, payment processors, hosting provider, CDN, and hundreds of other technographic data points.
 For sales teams that want to use protocol-level data as a macro filter and then dig into the full stack of any company that matches, our technology search surfaces the prospects and their complete infrastructure at once.

 What these numbers mean for infrastructure teams